Stoicbuddy01/greenOX/README.md

-# ♻️ CleanIndia — Gamified Eco Rewards Platform
+# ♻️ GreenOX — Gamified Eco Rewards Platform

 A full-stack web app that makes environmental action fun and rewarding.
 Built for **Hacktropica 2K25**, CleanIndia lets users simulate eco-friendly actions, earn points, and redeem them for **FakeETH** and digital rewards — all within a modern, wallet-integrated, responsive UI.